Docs

 Subscription subscription[plan_quantity] subscription[start_date] subscription[<custom_field_name>]

-You can integrate hosted checkout via plan-specific URL for the below workflows:
+You can integrate hosted checkout via plan-specific URL for the following workflows:

 • Checkout for new subscriptions